adiatnasar/FinalProject/README.md

 Manager Functions:

 After login, a Manager can:

 Add Staff – Create new staff accounts (Doctor, Nurse, or another Manager).
-Modify Staff – Change staff details such as name, role, or password.
+Modify Staff – Update staff details, including name, role, or password.
 Add Resident (by Bed ID) – Assign a new resident to any bed.
 Add Shift / Modify Shift – Assign or update work shifts for staff.

+By bed buttons-

 View Beds – See which beds are empty or occupied.

 Doctor Functions:

+View Resident – See patient information and prescriptions.
+View My Shift – Check assigned shift information.

+By clicking the Bed button, doctors can-

 Add Prescription – Add medicine for a resident.
 Modify Prescription – Change existing medicine details.
-View Resident – See patient information and prescriptions.
-View My Shift – Check assigned shift information.

 Nurse Functions:

+View My Shift – See their assigned working hours.

+By clicking the Bed button, nurses can-

 Move Resident – Transfer a resident to another empty bed.
 Administer – Record that a prescription was given.
 View Resident – Check details and medicine list.
-View My Shift – See their assigned working hours.

 Bed & Ward System: